njszym/XRD-AutoAnalyzer/README.md

 Phase labels are denoted as ```formula_spacegroup```.

+By default, only phases with a confidence above 50% will be shown.
+To also show low-confidence phases, the ```-all``` argument can be used at runtime.

-By default, the phase identification algorithm will run until either (i) a maximum of three unique compounds have been identified, or (ii) all peaks with intensities greater than or equal to 10% of the spectrum's maximum intensity have been identified.
-Alternatively, these parameters (denoted ```N``` and ```I```) can be set as follows:
+For each spectrum, the phase identification algorithm runs until either (i) a maximum of three unique compounds have been identified, or (ii) all peaks with intensities greater than or equal to 10% of the spectrum's maximum intensity have been identified.
+To change these parameters (denoted ```N``` and ```I```), the following arguments can be specified:

 ```
 python run_CNN.py --max_phases=N --cutoff_intensity=I